GreysonFlippo1/MusicVisualizer/readme.txt

     > optimize ui for small displays better x optimize performance for less powerful devices
-    > make less dependent on knowing which website the extension is loaded on top of add a test website to run tests quicker make some debugging functions
+    > make less dependent on knowing which website the extension is loaded on top of add a notification when the visualizer has found an audio souce and show it's key binding to enable it add a space where the keybindings can be viewed by the user add a test website to run tests quicker make some debugging functions
     > look into storage for saving settings https://developer.chrome.com/extensions/storage